solarretrace/fcmp-rs/readme.md

             Print help information

     -i, --index
-            Return the index of the file, instead of the path
+            Return the (0-based) index of the file instead of the path

     -m, --missing <MISSING>
             Behavior when comparing missing files